Free resourceEvidence based

 3

 The Feynman technique.
 Close your notes.
-Explain the topic out loud as if teaching a 12-year-old who knows nothing about it.
-Where you stumble, oversimplify, or go quiet is the exact boundary of your understanding.
-Study that specific gap.
-Come back and try again.
+Explain the topic out loud as if teaching a 12-year-old.
+Where you stumble is the exact boundary of your understanding.

 4

 Flashcard testing — not reading.
 Cover the answer.
 Attempt to retrieve.
-Sit with the discomfort.
 Then check.
-Never read through a flashcard deck — that is recognition, not recall.
-Anki (free) automates optimal timing and is used by virtually every medical student worldwide.
+Anki (free) automates optimal timing — used by every medical student worldwide.

 5

-Mistake 4: Confusing effort with effectiveness.
-Re-reading for 4 hours feels like more work than a 45-minute active recall session.
+Confusing effort with effectiveness.
+4 hours of re-reading feels like more work than 45 minutes of active recall.
 It is also significantly less effective.
-The discomfort of active recall is the signal that it is working — not a sign that you should stop.

 Free resourceEvidence based